TypeStrong/typedoc/CONTRIBUTING.md

 #### Building

-To compile the TypeDoc source, run `npm run grunt`.
+To compile the TypeDoc source, run `npm run build`.
 This will start the TypeScript compiler and output the compiled JavaScript to the `dist` folder.
-If you want to build and test in one step, run `npm run build`.
+If you want to build and test in one step, run `npm run build_and_test`.

 #### Testing

 TypeDoc includes an extensive set of tests that describe its output.
 To validate any changes you have made, build the project and then run `npm test`.
 Alternatively, to rebuild with your changes and then immediately test, run `npm run build`.

 If you have changed the TypeDoc output, it will cause tests to fail.
-Once you have validated that the introduced changes were intended, run `npm run grunt -- update-specs` to update the spec files for the new output.
+Once you have validated that the introduced changes were intended, run `node scripts/rebuild_specs` to update the spec files for the new output.

 ## Pull Requests